A Glug of Oil

 Preheat the oven to 220°C/425°F or Gas 7

-3. Put 1 tablespoon of oil into 4 of the holes and heat it up in your preheated oven for a couple of minutes until the oil is very hot.
+3. Put 1 tablespoon of oil into 4 of the holes and heat it in your preheated oven for a couple of minutes until the oil is very hot.

 Did you make this recipe?